rafaelweiblen/jornada/index.md

-## Bem vindo ao laboratório de estudo pessoal
+## Bem vindo ao laboratório de estudo pessoal!

 You can use the [editor on GitHub](https://github.com/rafaelweiblen/jornada/edit/master/index.md) to maintain and preview the content for your website in Markdown files.